SAP/openui5-docs/docs/General_Recommendations_ee37fc7.md

 #### Don't interfere with existing accessibility features

-Overriding code, for example the keyboard tab order, will impact the correct handling and may break the accessibility of the whole application.
+Overriding code, for example the keyboard tab order or OpenUI5 key handlers, will impact the correct handling and may break the accessibility of the whole application.

 ***